 What is “Modified Comparative Negligence?”

 To bring a personal injury action in Indiana, you must be less than 51 percent at fault for the accident.
 Even if you are partially at fault, you may seek compensation for your injuries, but the compensation you obtain will be modified (reduced) by your share of responsibility for the crash.
 In other words, if you are deemed 25 percent responsible for a vehicle accident, and if the total amount of your damages comes to $100,000, you are entitled to only $75,000.

 If you are not injured in a traffic accident, you may not need an attorney’s help to negotiate a damage claim or a total loss claim.
 These are routine auto insurance procedures, and many people find it more expedient to negotiate damage or total loss claim without a lawyer’s help.

-The evidence you need may include before-and-after photos, receipts for repairs and upgrades, and estimates from mechanics, body shops, or appraisers.
+As in many cases, evidence is needed to support your claim.
+Evidence you need for an auto accident proving total loss may include before-and-after photos, receipts for repairs and upgrades, and estimates from mechanics, body shops, or appraisers.
 When you negotiate damage or total loss claim on your own with an insurance company, you must have the facts on your side.